destinyae/sign-in-with-solana/README.md

 ### Overview

-1. The Wallet receieves the `signIn` request from the dapp
+1. The Wallet receives the `signIn` request from the dapp
 2. The Wallet constructs a message in the ABNF format using the message parameter strings
 3. The constructed message is parsed to check if the construction follows the standard ABNF format and is consistent with the spec
 4. If parsing fails, the user is not shown the `signIn` prompt and the wallet throws an RPC error
 5. Else, the parsed parameters are verified to follow the correct format and predefined thresholds
 6. If verification is successful, the Wallet prompts the user with the `signIn` request, showing the message statement and the advanced details hidden by default.
 No errors are shown
 7. If verification fails, the user is still prompted, but is shown the verification errors
-8. In both cases, the user is able to either accept the signIn request or decline the request
+8. In both cases, the user can either accept the signIn request or decline the request
 9. In case the user accepts the request, the wallet connects the user to the Dapp and signs the constructed message
 10. The Wallet returns the constructed message, the message signature and the public address of the connected account back to the Dapp